About The Monash University Low FODMAP Dietitian’s Course

 Monash at The Forefront

 Aside from ongoing IBS research studies Monash operates two FODMAP certification programs.
 Their product certification tests prepared food products for FODMAP levels and provides the stamp of approval to be low FODMAP certified if total FODMAP content is below established cut off values.
-Their new recipe certification provides validation and certification for recipes; FODMAP Everyday® is the first north American entity to have Monash certified recipes and the only ones in the world offering them free to the user.
+Fody Foods, for instance, has all of their products Certified Low FODMAP by Monash.
+Their new recipe certification provides validation and certification for recipes.
+ModifyHealth has their recipes Certified Low FODMAP by Monash.

 Monash remains cutting edge with their strong social media presence, frequent blogs, patient education materials and clinical training.
 As a RDN specializing in gastrointestinal nutrition, IBS sufferer and dedicated FODMAPer myself I signed up for the dietitian course immediately.